squaresLab/BugZoo/README.md

 ```

 Alternatively, you may build each of the repair boxes from source by cloning
-this repository and call `make` within its root directory.
-If you decide to go
+this repository and call `make` within its root directory, using the commands
-down this route, please clone the repository using the command given below:
+given below:

 ```
 $ git clone git://github.com/ChrisTimperley/RepairBox --depth 1